 Free School Meals and Milk

-Click here (or on the link below) for a sheet which explains how to claim free school meals and help Crossdale School secure extra funding.
+Click here for details on how to claim free school meals and help Crossdale School secure extra funding.

 From September 2014 there is a statutory requirement for state-funded schools in England to provide free school meals to all pupils in reception, year 1 and year 2.